 Answer the following questions and perform the following tasks:

 myfs.img”.
-Image files are regular files that hold filesystems.
+An image file is just regular file that holds a copy of a filesystems.
 They must be carefully created and formatted.
-To create a 10 MB filesystem you must start by creating a 10 MB image file.
+To create a 10 MB filesystem you start by creating a 10 MB file.
 (Verify you have 10 MB of free disk space before starting this!
-If not use a smaller count of say
+If not, use a smaller count of say

 1000.)
 Use the

 ddcommand for this: